noiselabs/SmartyBundle/Resources/doc/index.rst

 	This tells Smarty how to handle PHP code embedded in the templates.
 There are four possible settings, the default being ``Smarty::PHP_PASSTHRU``.
 Note that this does NOT affect php code within ``{php}{/php}`` tags in the template.
 Settings: ``Smarty::PHP_PASSTHRU`` - Smarty echos tags as-is; ``Smarty::PHP_QUOTE`` - Smarty quotes the tags as html entities; ``Smarty::PHP_REMOVE`` - Smarty removes the tags from the templates; ``Smarty::PHP_ALLOW`` - Smarty will execute the tags as PHP code.

 plugins_dir
 	This is the directory or directories where Smarty will look for the plugins that it needs.
 Default is ``plugins/`` under the ``SMARTY_DIR``.
 If you supply a relative path, Smarty will first look under the ``SMARTY_DIR``, then relative to the current working directory, then relative to the PHP include_path.
-If ``$plugins_dir`` is an array of directories, Smarty will search for your plugin in each plugin directory in the order they are given. **While using the SmartyBundle you may add plugins by setting services tagged with ``smarty.extension``.
+If ``$plugins_dir`` is an array of directories, Smarty will search for your plugin in each plugin directory in the order they are given. **While using the SmartyBundle you may add plugins by setting services tagged with smarty.extension.
 See section Extensions for more information.**

 right_delimiter
 	This is the right delimiter used by the template language.
 Default is ``}``.